 An Independent Domestic Violence Advisor (IDVA) will also be present to put forward the views of the victim.
 Victims and perpetrators do not attend.

 Referring to MARAC

-Complete ALL sections of the referral form and include information about GP (for all those involved, children and adults), information on housing situation, any other information that is not included in the DASH, the reason why you are making the referral and the suggested outcome from the MARAC.
-Referrals are sent to the MARAC Co-ordinator.
+Complete all sections of the referral form and include information about GP (for all those involved, children and adults), information on housing situation, any other information that is not included in the DASH, the reason why you are making the referral and the suggested outcome from the MARAC.

-MARAC meetings now take place daily by telephone conference call.
+MARAC meetings now take place daily by telephone conference call, with some professionals physically present.
 A list of cases to be discussed will be sent out to representatives two days before hand.
-Conference Call log in details can be obtained from the MARAC Coordinator.
+Conference Call log in details can be obtained from the MARAC Coordinator, or if it is more convenient, professionals can attend the meeting in person.
 Representatives should bring relevant and basic details on the client and the services they require that relate to the domestic violence and abuse.
 This could include names; dates of birth; dates of attendances at your agency; summary of injuries sustained; whether domestic violence was disclosed and what relevant services have been accessed.
 This can highlight the severity of abuse to other agencies.

 All agencies sign a confidentiality agreement.

 The MARAC Chair will lead discussion on each case including the actions taken and outstanding, the information held by agencies and the victim’s views.
 They will then summarise the risks to the victim, children, perpetrators, staff and any other relevant parties and check no further risks are outstanding.
 Each agency will volunteer actions to reduce risk and the chair will identify any that aren’t being managed.
 The agencies will agree who will report back to the victim and timescales and responsibilities for carrying out actions.